undeMalum/portfolio/content/posts/meeting-charges-p2/index.md

 ***

 # Adam
-Although my meetings with Adam are rather predictable, that is, we do similar things.
-However, parents do not get involved into such a degree as it happends for Marcin and Piotr.
+My meetings with Adam are rather predictable, that is, we do similar things.
+However, parents do not get involved into such a degree as it happens for Marcin and Piotr.
 Of course, I am treated with undeserved generosity - no question about that.
-It's just I receive a cup of tea and some sweets from his mother who later goes upstairs, which is okay.
-It probably has to do with the fact that Adam is considerably younger than Marcin and Piotr and he's more "allergic" to his parents (it's something like "the desire for maturity" in teenagers).
+It's just I receive a cup of tea and some sweets from his mother who later goes upstairs and disappears, which is okay.
+It probably has to do with the fact that Adam is considerably younger than Marcin and Piotr and he's more "allergic" to his parents (it's something like "the manifest of maturity" in teenagers).

 ***
 {{< neighbouring >}}